-How Does Meditation Help in Spiritual Growth and Awakening?
+How Does Meditation Help in Spiritual Awakening and Growth?

-After reading the last few blogs on the ever-important theme and discussion on spirituality and spiritual growth and awakening, many of our valued readers have asked this one question—”What is the best tool to achieve spiritual growth and awakening?”
+After reading the last few blogs on the ever-important theme and discussion on spirituality, spiritual growth and awakening, many of our valued readers have asked this one question — “What is the best tool to achieve spiritual awakening and growth?”

-As much as I would love to answer this question by saying it’s very easy and simple, the reality of the matter is spirituality is very personal and spiritual growth and awakening is a multi-layered and complex process.
-With that said, meditation is considered by far the most effective tool for spiritual growth and awakening.
+As much as I would love to answer this question by saying it’s very easy and simple, the reality of the matter is spirituality is very personal and spiritual awakening and growth is a multi-layered and complex process.
+With that said, meditation is considered by far the most effective tool for spiritual awakening and growth.

 With meditation becoming increasingly mainstream in recent times, many of us may readily acknowledge the fact that meditation offers many additional emotional, psychological, and physical benefits, which go well beyond reducing stress and gaining vitality.
-That said, how meditation helps in the spiritual growth and awakening process is not something that can be readily found.
-Here are some ways how meditation enables spiritual growth and awakening.
+That said, how meditation helps in the spiritual awakening and growth process is not something that can be readily found.
+Here are some ways how meditation enables spiritual awakening and growth.